JeraldAsj/w2s-task/Readme.md

 # Project Setup

-This project is set up using NativeBase TypeScript.
+This project is set up using NativeBase TypeScript and expo.

 ## Installation